 There are three calibrations that require routine rotating accumulators in IMERG.
-First, there is the primary calibration of precipitation products, which in the TRMM era is carried out as TMI calibrated to the TCI, and in the GPM era is carried out as GMI calibrated to the CORRA.
-This calibration is done over an interval of 9 5-day periods (9 pentads) for stability.
+First, there is the primary calibration of precipitation products, which in the TRMM era is carried out as TMI calibrated to CORRA-T, and in the GPM era is carried out as GMI calibrated to CORRA-G. This calibration is done over an interval of 9 5-day periods (9 pentads) for stability.
 [Recall that the TMI and GMI products are used as calibrators for all the other satellite precipitation estimates.
-This is done because matchups between TCI or CORRA with the other sensors are exceedingly sparse.]
+This is done because matchups between CORRA-T or CORRA-G with the other sensors are exceedingly sparse.]
 Note that TMI is reduced to the status of just another (high quality) sensor during the period in which GMI is officially operating.
 The rotating calibrations are necessarily trailing in the Early and Late runs, but we use a centered approach for the Final run.